DONATE NOW

 Lumber River

-The Lumber River watershed includes 1,750 square miles within North and South Carolina.
+The Lumber River watershed comprises 1,750 square miles within North and South Carolina.
 The watershed begins at the headwaters known as Drowning Creek, in the counties of Moore and Montgomery, in the Sandhills ecoregion of North Carolina.
 The main stem of the Lumber River lies in the Coastal Plain ecoregion with extensive wetlands that leach pigments, such as tannins, causing its dark coloration and description as a blackwater river.

 A dedicated friend of the Lumber River, Dr. Colin Osborne, III, has written about the Lumber River – Nature’s Sanctuary.
 Dr. Osborne writes: